What's in the Sensory Space?

 Texture wall (EASIE Living)

 Our texture wall is similar in principle to the switching board, except it’s focused on textures.
 Within the frame are wooden boards, each one with a different texture.
-The textures include sponges, artificial grass and steel wool.
+The textures include sponges, artificial grass, and steel wool.
 Users can move the boards around or remove them completely so they can interact with only the textures they like.

 We also have a variety of coasters containing various textures.
 These are designed to be paired with the large canvas pictures at the entrance to the sensory room – users can look at the picture and then feel the texture of some of the things represented in the picture.

-Weighted blankets and pads (Sensory Sam)
+Weighted blankets, toys, and pads